 How does my organization join Neighbor for Neighbor?

 Joining Neighbor for Neighbor comes with a lot of benefits.
 Work is more fulfilling knowing that your efforts are not being duplicated and families are being connected to other resources.
-Membership is free and WCAP Neighbor for Neighbor staff handle data entry, telephone calls, contact information upkeep, and mailings for all Neighbors for Neighbors members as much or as little as they wish.
-Waldo County organizations and groups that provide holiday projects such as food and toy giveaways may become a part of the Neighbor for Neighbor Coalition by contacting Lorey Duprey at Tel: 338-6809.
+Membership is free and WCAP Neighbor for Neighbor staff handle data entry, telephone calls, contact information upkeep, and mailings for all coalition members as much or as little as they wish.
+Waldo County organizations and groups that provide holiday projects such as food and toy giveaways may become a part of the Neighbor for Neighbor Coalition by contacting Allison Harrell at 207-338-6809.